cloud-gov/site/content/docs/services/external-domain-service.md

 > Note: If you set the `cache_policy` parameter, the `forward_headers` and `forward_cookies` parameters are ignored.

 [AWS managed cache policies][managed-cache-policies] provide a simplified way for managing the caching behavior of your CloudFront distribution.

-Only the following cache policies are supported:
+Only the following managed cache policies are supported by the broker:

 - [`Managed-CachingDisabled`](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-managed-cache-policies.html#managed-cache-policy-caching-disabled)
 - [`Managed-CachingOptimized`](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-managed-cache-policies.html#managed-cache-caching-optimized)